-Gate’s 24th’s episode, “Thus They Fought,” wraps up the second season.
+In Gate Thus the JSDF Fought There episode 24, “Thus They Fought,” the second season comes to a close.
 Yōji Itami and some old friends pay a visit to Zorzal El Caesar.
 Lelei La Lalena demonstrates why she felt confident enough to go for her masters.
 And it turns out there was a lot of romance going on off camera!

 Warning: This review contains spoilers.

-Itami arrives in the capital and meets up with the Japanese Self Defense Force (JSDF) who are stationed in the red light district.
+Itami arrives in the capital and meets the Japanese Self Defense Force (JSDF) in their base in the red light district.
 He learns that since the JSDF just finished a huge operation (see my review of the last episode), it would be hard for them to support a large-scale effort to rescue Princess Pina Co Lada.
 Itami’s way around this is to say that he’s personally accepted a request from Grey Co Aldo to rescue his princess, and that it has nothing officially to do with the JSDF.
 The commanding officer had anticipated this and had asked for volunteers.
 The entire Third Recon Team volunteered.

 Shino Kuribayashi actually seemed hurt that there was fighting to be done and Itami hadn’t asked for her help.